cis241-gvsu/w25-classmaterial/minilabs/minilab16.md

 the integers.
 It should return void.
 You'll likely have to think through how you can accomplish this and likely need to try a few different ways.
-You should test using the integers you read from stdin.